 Dining options are plentiful in Brooklyn Heights and Brooklyn Bridge Park—some seasonal and others open year-round.

 If you're visiting in the summer, there are a few seasonal restaurants.
-One seasonal favorite is Lizzmonade Brooklyn Pop-Up Pool which has a food menu and a great selection of lemonades as well as alcoholic beverages.
+One seasonal favorite is Lizzmonade Brooklyn at Pier 1, which has a food menu and a great selection of lemonades as well as alcoholic beverages.
 This is a fun, casual place to have a drink after a dip in the nearby wading pool.
 For a fancier poolside drink, head to the rooftop bar at the luxurious hotel 1 Brooklyn Bridge.
 In the summer, you can take a dip in the hotel's plunge pool.
 If you aren't staying at the hotel, they have weekend pool parties which are open to the public.

 Or for truly unique summer dining, get a table at Pilot, a seasonal oyster bar.
 With a menu that includes a notable lobster roll among other seafood favorites, this is definitely not to be missed.
 Pilot also has a kid's menu.